Jarad-patrick/jarad-patrick/README.md

  My Goals:
 - Become a data scientist with real-world project experience
 - Build and publish full-stack applications
-- Build an AI program that interacts with hardware seamlessly
+- Build an AI program that interacts with hardware seamlessly.

 ---